canmogol/design-patterns/src/test/java/com/fererlab/pattern/README.md

 representative.
 The customer service representative acts as a Facade, providing an interface to the order fulfillment department, the billing department, and the shipping department.

-### Factory Method

-The Factory Method defines an interface for creating objects, but lets subclasses decide which classes to instantiate.

-Injection molding presses demonstrate this pattern.
-Manufacturers of plastic toys process plastic molding powder, and inject the plastic into molds of the desired shapes.
-The class of toy (car, action figure, etc.) is determined by the mold.

 ### Flyweight